Hip Pain Management

 Pain Management for Hip Pain

-Pain management for hip pain?
+What does pain management for hip pain look like?
 Pain to the hip region is a very common occurrence that can be caused by a variety of different problems.
 Pain can be temporary, or long-lasting and chronic, which is common as the body ages.

 Determining where exactly the pain is in the hip region can help diagnose the cause of the pain and therefore help improve recovery.
 The hip joint is the largest joint in the body.
 It is a very stable joint that supports most of the body’s weight.

 The hip joint is involved in almost all movements of the body and is crucial to everyday living.
 There are various exercises and lifestyle changes you can do for pain management for hip pain.

 If your pain is minor, you may not need to see a doctor.
 The first treatment you can try is to simply get some rest.
 Avoid direct pressure to the hip which includes prolonged standing and walking.

 Avoid repeated bending at the waist, and prolonged sitting positions.
 Try not to sit or stand in one position for longer than 20–30 minutes at a time.
 If you sit or stand for work, set a timer, and change positions every 20 minutes.